uncw-library/vivo-docker2/README.md

 You can disable the theme caching in the Site Admin page: "Activate developer Panel" / "Defeat the template cache".
 Then, you can edit files in the theme folder to see the changes in real time at localhost:8080.
 On the next `docker build` the changes will be baked into your vivo image.

-# Person Images portion
+## Person Images creation

-A GET request to http://sitename.com/file/n1234567890/personImage.jpg will load the file on the server at /usr/local/VIVO/home/uploads/file_storage_root/a\~n/123/456/789/0/personImage.jpg
+A GET request to http://sitename.com/file/n1234567890/personImage.jpg will load the file on the server at /usr/local/vivo/home/uploads/file_storage_root/a\~n/123/456/789/0/personImage.jpg

 The spliting of the large integer into groups of 3 is important.

-So a file in ./uploads/file_storage_root/a~n/123/456/789/0/personImage.jpg will map to the two locations above.
+So, a file in this repo's ./siteData/uploads/file_storage_root/a~n/123/456/789/0/personImage.jpg maps to the two locations above.

+We use vivo_data_update app to fetch and organize the person images into ./siteData/uploads/

-# Automatic import/refresh
+## Automatic import/refresh

-Our use-case is:  One .ttl file (turtle fileformat) holds all the userdata.
-Place it at ./current_turle/userdata.ttl.
-When starting the vivo instance, userdata.ttl is autoimported into Vivo.
-(Vivo autoimports any file in vivo/home/rdf/abox/filegraph/;  docker-compose mounts userdata.ttl into that folder).
+Our use-case is:
+- One userdata.ttl file (turtle fileformat), created outside of Vivo, holding all the site data for profiles.
+Place it at ./siteData/userdata.ttl.
+When starting the vivo instance, userdata.ttl is autoingested into Vivo.
+- One folder with profile images, created outside of Vivo.
+Place it at ./siteData/uploads.
+Check that the namespaces file in that folder has your site's namespace.
+See Person
+- One featuredFaculty.ttl file, created outside of Vivo, holding site data for our custom FeaturedFaculty homepage display.

-To do a data refresh, replace the userdata.ttl file with a new version.
-Restarting Vivo autoupdate any changes.
+To do a data refresh, replace some files in ./siteData with a new version.
+Restarting Vivo autoupdates any changes.

+# Acknowledgements:
-Acknowledgements:  Thank you to the developers of earlier dockerized VIVO releases who laid the groundwork,
+Thank you to the developers of earlier dockerized VIVO releases who laid the groundwork,
  - [vivo-docker](https://github.com/gwu-libraries/vivo-docker)
  - [vivo-docker2](https://github.com/vivo-community/vivo-docker2)